Chart Color Schemes

 Wonthella is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Wonthella's dwelling structure, as per the latest Census evaluation, consisted of 80.9% houses and 19.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro WA had 87.5% houses and 12.5% other dwellings.
-Home ownership in Wonthella was at 29.4%, with the remaining dwellings either mortgaged (25.7%) or rented (44.8%).
-The median monthly mortgage repayment in the area was $1,300, below Non-Metro WA's average of $1,517 and Australia's national average of $1,863.
-The median weekly rent figure in Wonthella was recorded at $230, compared to Non-Metro WA's $250 and the national figure of $375.
+The dwelling structure in Wonthella, as per the latest Census, consisted of 80.9% houses and 19.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Non-Metro WA's 88.5% houses and 11.6% other dwellings.
+Home ownership in Wonthella was at 29.4%, with the rest of dwellings either mortgaged (25.7%) or rented (44.8%).
+The median monthly mortgage repayment in the area was $1,300, below Non-Metro WA's average of $1,560.
+The median weekly rent figure was recorded at $230, compared to Non-Metro WA's $265.
+Nationally, Wonthella's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing